Sick leave in the United States: Tennessee

 Tennessee does not require paid sick leave and preempts local government from requiring it.

 Texas

 Texas does not require paid sick leave and preempts local government from requiring it.

 Utah

 Utah does not require paid sick leave.

 Vermont

 Employees who work over 18 hours per week, on average annually, are entitled to up to 40 hours of paid sick leave.
 Both full- and part-time employees are covered, but it does not apply to seasonal employees, per diem healthcare workers, federal workers, and some state workers.
 New businesses are exempt for 12 months after hiring their first employee.
 Employees earn one hour off for every 52 hours worked, which can be used one year after being hired.

 Virginia

-Virginia does not require paid sick leave.
+Virginia law mandates paid sick leave only for home health workers.

 Washington

 Employees earn one hour of paid sick leave for every 40 hours worked.
 There's no maximum number of hours than can be accrued, but only 40 hours can be carried over into the next year.
 SeaTac, Seattle, and Tacoma have more expansive requirements.